Past Speakers

 Michael Drapkin

-Executive Director, Puerto Rico Conference on Music Entrepreneurship
+Executive Director, Brevard Conference on Music Entrepreneurship

-Michael Drapkin is the Executive Director of The Puerto Rico Conference on Music Entrepreneurship.
-He previously founded and ran the Brevard Conference on Music Entrepreneurship, and was chair of E-Commerce Management at Columbia University's Executive Information Technology Management program.
-He chairs the Committee on Career Development and Entrepreneurship for the College Music Society and is on their board of directors for the CMS Southwest Chapter.
-Drapkin is an expert at business strategy and management, with more than twenty years of experience at both Fortune 1000 and startup companies.
-He served as senior technologist at the web agencies Razorfish and Avalanche, was CTO of DMS Corporatio and a vice president at Lehman Brothers.
-Drapkin’s writings have appeared in the New York Times and numerous trade periodicals.
+Michael Drapkin is the founder and executive Director of The Brevard Conference on Music Entrepreneurship and was chair of E-Commerce Management at Columbia University's Executive Information Technology Management program.
+Drapkin is also an expert at business strategy and management, with more than twenty years of experience at both Fortune 1000 and startup companies.
+He served as senior technologist at the web agencies Razorfish and Avalanche, was CTO of DMS Corporation and a vice president at Lehman Brothers.
+Drapkin�s writings have appeared in the New York Times and numerous trade periodicals.
 A former Honolulu Symphony clarinetist, he is one of the most recognizable names for bass clarinetists, having authored the Symphonic Repertoire for the Bass Clarinet series, which has become standard literature worldwide.
 An active chamber musician, Drapkin is a Selmer Performing Artist.
 For more information, visit www.drapkin.net.

 Suzy Drapkin